Here is our off-beat guide to the best of Bangkok.

 What to eat in Bangkok

 If you are in the mood to experience local food in Bangkok that is not only good but cheap, then you want to make sure that you check out the street food scene and indulge in all of the local Bangkok beer that is on offer.
 If that sounds like the kind of adventure you’d like to embark on then you need to head to Bangkok’s China Town District along Yaowarat Rd or to the area around Khao San Rd.
 There are also plenty of places to grab a quick bite along Silom Rd and the area around Patpong Night Market.
 Dishes typically range from $1 to $3 per plate (sometimes even less – which is a total bargain!).

 If you’re worried about food poisoning, a good rule of thumb is to only order from stalls that have a line or seem busy with a steady stream of customers.

-For lunch or a quick coconut water, the laid back vibe at Madame Musur Bar and Restaurant just off Soi Ram Buttri (near Khao San Rd) is hard to beat.
+For lunch or a quick coconut water, the laid-back vibe at Madame Musur Bar and Restaurant, just off Soi Ram Buttri (near Khao San Rd), is hard to beat.
 On a hot afternoon, it’s a great place to tuck in with a good book and relax for a few hours after a day of exploring Bangkok.

-For dinner, make a reservation at The Bitter Deck Restaurant on Maha Rat Rd near Wat Pho.
+For dinner, we suggest making a reservation at The Bitter Deck Restaurant on Maha Rat Rd near Wat Pho.
 It’s a little on the pricey side for Bangkok (about $8-15 per person), but it’s right on the river and offers stunning views of Wat Arun.
 You will want to treat yourself to this experience.

 If you feel like splurging on a nice evening out, Banyon Tree’s swanky open-air Vertigo Restaurant offers 360° views of the city.
 Do keep in mind that having dinner here will set you back about $40-250 per person.
 If you’re on a budget, you can also opt to simply enjoy a cocktail at their Moon Bar and then head elsewhere for dinner.
 Regardless, the views here are worthy of your time and some slight splurging.

 Bangkok By Bike

 If you do one thing while in Bangkok, sign up for Backpacker by STA’s Bangkok by Bike trip.
-Although it seems crazy to attempt to naviagte a bike through the madness of Bangkok’s streets, it will be an absolute highlight of your trip.
+Although it seems crazy to attempt to navigate a bike through the madness of Bangkok’s streets, it will be an absolute highlight of your trip.
 Many travellers to Bangkok can attest to this!

 This half-day tour pairs you with a local guide and takes you through Bangkok’s backstreets, past hidden canals, and through local markets, with stops at several temples that you might not get to experience otherwise.
 You’ll have the opportunity to see a side of the city that hardly any visitors get to see and will get a glimpse into the day-to-day lives of the local Thai community.